On classification of (self-dual) higher-spin gravities in flat space: Standard results and notations

 \section{Standard results and notations}

 The $4d$ Poincaré algebra $iso(3,1)$ is defined as

 where $P^A$ are the generators of translations and $J^{AB}$ of Lorentz transformations.

-To perform canonical quantisation in quantum field theory, one has to choose a Cauchy surface.
+To perform canonical quantisation in quantum field theory, one has to choose a hypersurface.
 A standard approach is to select equal time slices, $t=t_0$, and define the Hamiltonian $H=P^0$ as the operator responsible for evolving the system in the time direction.

-In this work, however, we adopt light-front quantisation, where we fix a light-like Cauchy surface and treat $x^+$ as our time direction.
+In this work, however, we adopt light-front quantisation, where we fix a light-like hypersurface and treat $x^+$ as our time direction.
 The corresponding Hamiltonian is then given by $H\equiv P^-$.\footnote{Unlike standard equal time slices of the spacetime $\mathcal{M}$ at fixed $x^0$, we consider surfaces of constant $x^+$, and for simplicity we can fix $x^+=0$.
 Choosing initial data on a light-like surface changes the standard Cauchy problem, requiring careful treatment of boundary conditions.
 A detailed discussion can be found in \cite{Neville:1971zk,Heinzl:2000ht}.}

 We consider general massless higher-spin fields, which in $4d$ possess two degrees of freedom.
 These are denoted $\phi^{\pm s}$, representing helicities $\pm s$, and are complex conjugates of each other.